arescrimson/Lytro/README.md

 + Reworking bot to utilize slash commands instead of prefixes.
 This allows the bot to utilize autofill menus, better handling of interactions, and more!
 + Autofill menus for query-related searches, such as anime, characters, and steam games.
 + Reworked UI, visuals, and error handling for embed and returned messages.
-+ Much cleaner code and a improvement to command/bot speed overall.
++ Much cleaner code and an improvement to command/bot speed and precision overall.
-+ More commands using more API's planned!
++ More commands using more APIs planned!
 Now features steam commands.
-+ Now hosted on Google Cloud Platform.
++ Now hosted on Google Cloud Platform - Compute Engine.
++ Now unit tested with Jest.
 + And more!

 Discord Bot for information on anime/manga, characters, steam, and more.